MargaretKrutikova/margareta.dev/content/books/index.md

 ### Want to read

-- Isaac Asimov, The last question
-- Stanislav Lem
-  - [ ] Memoirs of a space traveller
-  - [ ] The Futurological congress
-  - [ ] The cyberiad
+- The Illustrated Man by Bradbury, Ray
+- Hyperion (Hyperion Cantos, #1) Simmons, Dan

 ### Reading

+- A Short History of Nearly Everything by Bill Bryson
+- Flowers for Algernon.
+Daniel Keyes
 - Jim Al-Khalili, Quantum - A Guide for the Perplexed
-- Brian Cox, Andrew Cohen, The planets
 - Isaac Asimov, The best of Isaac Asimov

 ### Read

 #### Non-fiction

+- Man's Search for Meaning.
+Viktor E. Frankl.
+2020 October (audio)
+- Brian Cox, Andrew Cohen, The planets.
+2020 October (audio)
 - Neil deGrasse Tyson, Astrophysics for People in a Hurry.
 2020 September (audio)

 #### Science fiction

+- Huxley, Aldous.
+Brave New World.
+2020 October
 - Ray Bradbury, <b>The Martian Chronicles</b>.
 2020 October (audio)
   <small>Best stories: The Earth Men (The second Expedition), The Third Expedition, Night Meeting, Usher II, The Martian (a martian trapped in people's mind to becomes someone they have lost)</small>
 - Isaac Asimov, stories.
-2020 September - October
+2020 September - November

   - The Martian Way
   - C-chute
   - Nightfall, <small> A fantastic novel, with deep meaning, substance and science, my take on it [here](/blog/asimov-nightfall/).</small>
   - Marooned of Vesta, <small> Short intriguing story about a crew surviving an asteroid crash into their spaceship, interesting and light read.</small>
+  - The last question

 - Orson Scott Card, Ender's game.
 2020 September (audio)
 - Blake Crouch, Recursion.
 2020 September (audio book)